scottgonzalez/widget-factory-docs/how-jquery-ui-works.md

 ### Common Methods

-While each widget will have its own set of unique methods available, there are several methods that exist on all widgets.
+Each widget will have its own set of methods based on the functionality that the widget provides.
+However, there are a few methods that exist on all widgets.

+#### option

+As we mentioned earlier, we can change options after initialization through the `option` method.
+For example, we can change the progressbar's value to 30 by calling the `option` method.

+	$( "#elem" ).progressbar( "option", "value", 30 );

+Note that this is different from the previous example where we were calling the `value` method.
+In this example, we're calling the `option` method and saying that we want to change the value option to 30.

+We can also get the current value for an option.

+	$( "#elem" ).progressbar( "option", "value" );

+In addition, we can update multiple options at once by passing an object to the option method.

+	$( "#elem" ).progressbar( "option", {
+		value: 100,
+		disabled: true
+	});

+You may have noticed that the `option` method has the same signature as getters and setters in jQuery core, such as `.css()` and `.attr()`.
+The only difference is that you have to pass the string "option" as the first parameter.

 #### disable